walles/riff/README.md

 # TODO future

 - Detect moved blocks and use a number as a prefix for both the add and the remove part of the move.
-Hightlight any changes just like for other changes.
+Highlight any changes just like for other changes.

 # DONE